When do I have to have finished my PhD by to be eligible for the 2023 cohort application and selection process?

 You are not expected to commit to the proposal before the award of a Fellowship.

-The research proposal itself is subject to discussion, mentoring, and review before the Fellowship commences – we accept that the science may have moved on since your application and also that further mentoring and discussion may reshape things.
+The research proposal itself is subject to discussion, mentoring, review and approval before the Fellowship commences – we accept that the science may have moved on since your application and also that further mentoring and discussion may reshape things.

 I have more than one potential research project in mind, should I write about all of them or just focus on one?

 You should focus on creating a single clear Fellowship research proposal.
-We are looking for Fellows to pivot into another discipline and go through an intense period of learning to embed themselves fully in a new research area.
+We are looking for Fellows to pivot into a new discipline and go through an intense period of learning to embed themselves fully in a new research area.
+Approaches proposing shallower learnings across multiple disciplines are less likely to be competitive.

 Is it ill-advised to mention why I’m pivoting away from my current field? e.g. frustrations regarding our current research or supervisor.

-You should give a clear and positive scientific rationale regarding why you want to make the pivot you are proposing, what impact and benefits this will have and why you are passionate about this.
-Focusing solely on a current negative situation as a reason for making a change is unlikely to make for a convincing rationale.
+You should give a clear and positive rationale for the pivot you are proposing, what impact and benefits this will have and why you are passionate about this.
+Focusing on escape from a negative situation is unlikely to make for a compelling justification.

 I already have a post-doctoral position lined up, is this a problem?

-We recognize that some candidates will already have started post-docs.
+We recognize that some candidates will have already secured a post-doc position prior to commencing the Fellowship placement.
 However, candidates should not assume that any pre-existing position will be automatically approved or that it will be automatically denied.
-Rather, it will be subject to the same review and approval process as a new and not yet started position.

 Can you choose to be placed at a non-academic institution for your postdoc?

-Majority of placements are hosted by academic institutions.
-However, Fellows have done post-docs at non-academic institutions like National Laboratories.
+The majority of placements are hosted by academic institutions.
+However, Fellows have been placed at non-academic institutions like National Laboratories.
 In these instances, Fellows are required to have an academic affiliation if they are placed at a non-academic institution (to ensure access to an appropriate and supportive scientific community and help maintain a breadth of longer-term career options).
-All placements, regardless of being at academic or non-academic institutions must be discussed with and approved by the Academic Council who will be ensuring that the environment you select is the best possible one for your research, pivot, and professional development.
+All placements, regardless of being at an academic or non-academic institutions must be discussed with and approved by the Academic Council who will be ensuring that the environment you select is the best possible one for your research, pivot, and professional development.

 Can I do my Fellowship placement in the lab where I am currently studying for my PhD?